-- Financial perspective: outlines the different cost measures involved in the organisation, project and or change. - Client perspective: outlines how client satisfaction, retention and market share will be measured and improved. - Internal processes perspective: outlines what the change will cost and how it will impact the quality

-• Innovative perspective: outlines measures of employee satisfaction, knowledge management, improvement rates and number or percentage of employees included in the improvement.
+- Financial perspective: outlines the different cost measures involved in the organisation, project and or change. - Client perspective: outlines how client satisfaction, retention and market share will be measured and improved. - Internal processes perspective: outlines what the change will cost and how it will impact the quality of the internal business processes. - Innovative perspective: outlines measures of employee satisfaction, knowledge management, improvement rates and number or percentage of employees included in the improvement.